Tapping dynamic forces in German science and research

 SPRIND lists 150 research projects on its website (reviewed in February 2026).
 The majority are contracted to organizations in Germany, the remainder in other European countries such as Switzerland and the UK.
 I read through all of the projects focusing on the civilian concepts.
 (Not the substantial number concerning drones that presumably have military applications.
 SPRIND really loves drones.)

 Batteries are the third category of projects that could suggest grave difficulties.
 The extent to which SPRIND can make a meaningful contribution to the exploration of different battery chemistry is to my mind questionable.
 This is an arcane field which has long featured in the portfolios of science funding agencies around the world.
 There are no shortages of candidate battery chemistries (alongside believers in, and detractors of, each chemistry).
-Yet more experiments might not be the step SPRIND needs to take.

 Conclusion

-Such an analysis would be firmly based if we knew the identity of Germany’s major innovative contributions over the last few years and could therefore make comparisons (I mean an account that goes beyond MP3).
+Such an analysis would be easier if we knew the identity of Germany’s major innovative contributions over the last few years and could therefore make comparisons (I mean an account that goes beyond MP3).
 It seems, currently, policymakers have a better grasp of the ingenuity of China, evidenced by LEDs, solar panels, electric vehicles, and so on, than they do of Germany.

 SPRIND seems integral to the high-tech strategies that Germany operated for 20 years and could be evaluated as such.
 A 2018 Fraunhofer study by Daimer, et al., based on its first decade concluded that “Germany’s technological competitiveness remains high.
 The high-tech strategy has certainly made a significant contribution to this.”
 The strategies coincided with increased expenditure of R&D in both the public and private sectors (including an increase of 90000 in the research workforce between 2006 and 2009).